 ARCHIVE, March 18, 2011 — Engineers used to talk about guarding against the “single point of failure” when designing critical systems like aircraft control systems or nuclear power plants.
 But rarely does one mistake or event cause a catastrophe.
 As we’ve seen in Japan, disaster is usually as function of multiple mistakes and a string of bad luck, often called an “event cascade” or “propagating failures.”

 In Japan’s case, early reports indicate an earthquake knocked out power to the nuclear plant’s cooling system, then the tsunami knocked out the backup generators.
-The third tier of protection – backup batteries — were only designed to provide a few hours coverage – enough to get the generators repaired.
+Having something like small chillers might have helped along with the third tier of protection – backup batteries — which were only designed to provide a few hours coverage – enough to get the generators repaired.

 But the backup backup plan didn’t account for the time it would take to complete generator repairs under duress, such as when Japan’s infrastructure had been decimated by an earthquake.
 Separately, the failure of backup systems isn’t enough to create a disaster; but taken together, the results can be catastrophic.